Best daily deals

 Do metal detector apps actually work?

 In short, yes, they work.
 Many Android apps come equipped with a magnetometer.
-It’s mostly used for stuff like GPS or part of the compass functionality.
+It’s mostly used for stuff like GPS or navigation apps.
 However, it is also capable of detecting metal.
 The upside is that it does work.
-You can find YouTube videos all over the Internet or try it yourself.
+You can find YouTube videos all over the Internet, or try it yourself.

 Of course, there are downsides.
 Android phones were not designed for this kind of functionality.
-You won’t find anything super deep into the ground.
-Most phones can only do a few inches at best.
+You won’t find anything super deep in the ground.
+Most phones can only detect a few inches at best.
 There are no solutions we’re aware of where an Android or iPhone outperforms a dedicated metal detector.

 A lot of people don’t realize that metal detection isn’t possible on every phone.
 You have to find out if your phone has a magnetometer first.
-An app like coreSpecs can help with that.
+An app like Sensor Test (formerly CoreSpecs) can help with that.
 It shows you every sensor on your phone.

 All you have to do is scroll through the list and see if yours has a magnetometer.
-You can use the apps below if it does and you cannot if your phone doesn’t.
-This app does better than almost any other one and it’s much faster and easier than Google.
+You can use the apps below if it does, and you cannot if your phone doesn’t.
+This app does better than almost any other, and it’s much faster and easier than Google.

-This one actually lets you detect metal.
-You simply place an object on the back of the device and the app tells you if it detects metal or not.
-It can’t tell you what kind of metal, though, as it is just interacting with the magnetometer.
-It boasts a range of 30cm and that’s on par with most metal detector apps.
+This metal detector app by Townapps786 on the Google Play Store can actually let you detect metal.
+You simply place an object on the back of the device, and the app tells you if it detects metal or not.
+It can’t tell you what kind of metal it is, though, as it is just interacting with the magnetometer.
+It boasts a range of 30 cm, which is on par with most metal detector apps.
 The UI isn’t pretty, but the app did detect metal when we tried it.

 Obviously, this isn’t the cheapest option since you have to buy parts to make it, but it’s a pretty neat little solution that works a lot better than just using the back of your phone.